gusbemacbe/suru-plus-aspromauros/instructions_with_cli2.md

 # Installation with CLI

-## For users of Ubuntu 16.04.4 and above, Ubuntu 18.04, Kali Linux and any new Debian-derived distributions.
+## For users of Ubuntu 16.04.4, Ubuntu 18.04, Kali Linux and latest versions of any distributions

 Firstly, you must have `git` and `svn` installed.